Seven Network: 2020s

-In July 2020, the Seven Network unveiled new logos, for its multichannels, beginning with 7mate then 7two and 7flix respectively.
+In July 2020, Seven Network unveiled new logos, for its multichannels, beginning with 7mate then 7two and 7flix respectively.
 The change in logos also included their on demand platform 7plus now stylised as ″7+″ as part of a major branding overhaul of its multi channel stations.

-In March 2021, it was announced that the Seven Network would move out of Martin Place to Eveleigh by the end of 2022 after almost two decades.
+In March 2021, it was announced that Seven Network would move out of Martin Place to Eveleigh from 2022 after almost two decades.

 On 1 November 2021, Seven West Media announced that it would acquire all the shares and subsidiaries of Prime Media Group.
 This was Seven West Media's second attempt at purchasing Prime, after its previous attempt in 2019 was thwarted by Australian Community Media boss Antony Catalano and rival WIN Corporation owner Bruce Gordon, who cited Seven's debt problems at the time and its poor ratings performance as their reason for their refusal.
 This development would mark an end to the Prime branding after 33 years in favour of Seven Network's branding, and would see all news bulletins carry the Seven News brand.
 Prior to this, Prime7 (and sister GWN7 in regional and remote Western Australia) was the only network not to fully use its metro affiliate branding despite carrying Seven branded promos, since WIN Television (except for WIN News) and Southern Cross Austereo use full Nine and Ten network branding on their stations.
 It was also announced that Seven would look to expand its investment in local news following the merger.
 Majority of Prime's shareholders voted in favour of the deal on 23 December, with the sale completed on 31 December.

 Commencing June 2022, Seven moved to a national brand in time for the 2022 Commonwealth Games across all of its regions.
 Introduced to regional audiences on 6 June 2022, viewers in those markets began to see the Prime7 and GWN7 logos transition into the national Seven branding.

-Seven announced in October 2022 it would launch a new free-to-air channel, 7Bravo on 15 January 2023 on LCN 75 in metropolitan areas and LCN 65 in regional areas.
+Seven announced in October 2022 it would launch a new free-to-air channel, 7Bravo on 15 January 2023, on LCN 75 in metropolitan areas and LCN 65 in regional areas.
 As a result ishop TV moved from LCN 65 to LCN 67 in the former Prime7 areas.
-7Bravo shows huge reality shows and true crime to audiences in Australia.
+7Bravo shows reality shows and true crime.
 The launch is a partnership between Seven Network and NBCUniversal International Networks & Direct-to-Consumer.
-7Bravo and 7plus also is the free-to-air home of NBCUniversal's portfolio of reality content, including the world's most iconic unscripted TV franchises and series from Bravo and E!.